v10s/cultivate/md_files/apple001.md

 # Apple
+An apple is an edible fruit produced by an apple tree
 ## Choice of Location
 The best placement for a single tree or a grove of apple trees is in full sun, in well-drained soil, away from other trees and outside of any low-lying area that could form a "frost pocket" where cold air settles.
 ## Weather Requirements